Best Hard Drives for NAS in 2026

 - 3-year warranty (vs 5 years for Red Pro)

 Best for: NAS builds in living spaces where noise matters.
 2-bay setups where vibration isn’t a concern.
-Budget builds where the $5-10 savings per drive adds up.
+Note: WD Red Plus is currently priced higher than IronWolf at most capacities due to WD’s production constraints — check prices before assuming it’s the budget option.

 3. Seagate IronWolf Pro — Best for ZFS / Heavy Use